Onnichan/pokeapi-react/README.md

 ## Screenshots

-Here some screenshots of the UI of this aplication.
-In fact, in below you will see some components that renderice pokemons.
+Here some screenshots of the UI of this aplication based on components shown below.

 ### Search Component
 ![Image](/src/assets/screenshots/search.PNG)